 At ADS-recognized events an ad hoc Appeal Committee consisting of a President and two or three members may be appointed by the Organizer at the time an appeal is filed.
 When necessary, the Veterinary Official must be in attendance in an advisory capacity.
+A member of the Appeal Committee may judge Presentation at the halt for Training and Preliminary divisions.

-- 1.1 An Appeal Committee consisting of a President and at least two other members must be appointed for all Championships.
+1.1 An Appeal Committee consisting of a President and at least two other members must be appointed for all Championships.
 For CAI3 events the Appeal Committee may, at the discretion of the Organiser, only consist of the President.
 For CAI1, CAI2, CAI3 and CAIO Events, the appointment of an Appeal Committee is optional.
-The above should be in accordance with General Regulations. - 1.2 At Championship and CAIO events the President or one member must be foreign. - 1.3 The Veterinary Delegate must be in attendance in an advisory capacity for all cases involving veterinary matters including alleged cruelty to the Horse.
+The above should be in accordance with General Regulations.

+- 1.2 At Championship and CAIO events the President or one member must be foreign. - 1.3 The Veterinary Delegate must be in attendance in an advisory capacity for all cases involving veterinary matters including alleged cruelty to the Horse.